sourceengineers/se-scope-target/README.md

 ```
 ## Vendor IDE's
 Other than building the project with CMake, the project currently also provides support for CubeIde, Keil and CCS.

+# Contribution
+No contributions are accepted at this moment.